 The Death of a Car

-Subsequent decades have shown this to be so true, as an impeccably restored 327/340 horse Split Window Corvette illustrates.
+Subsequent decades have shown this to be so true, as an impeccably restored 327/340 horse Split Window Corvette illustrates (seen above and below).
 A prominent collector friend owned it, and it looked absolutely smashing in its original (and very desirable) silver/red color combination.
 A binder thicker than most telephone books housed page after page of two decades worth of NCRS score sheets, photos of the car at various events, and pictures of it with the trophies it garnered.
 There was also the original sales invoice and much more to prove the car’s provenance.

 That Vette sounded fabulous when it fired up.
 I’ve always been a sucker for a smallblock with solid lifters, for that mechanical valvetrain gives the V8 a musicality that’s very close or on par with the best Ferraris and Maseratis of the day.

 Which made that Split Window a marvelous thing indeed…until it started moving.
 The 4-speed gearbox was relatively crisp, but the ride made a skateboard seem more comfortable—thus negating one of the C2 Corvette’s strongpoints.
 The steering wheel vaguely moved the front end but didn’t do much else, and the first time I hit the brakes the car pulled so hard to the right I was lucky there wasn’t a fence by the road.

 Yes, it looks glorious from behind but not from behind the wheel.
 Yes, the interior was just as nice as the exterior, but the lack of proper extended use made this car an awful experience on the road.